8 Tips to Save Money Renting in NYC

 It's an entire month's rent.

-To get it all back, don't cause excess damage and take photos when you move in and out.
+To get it back, don't cause excess damage and take photos when you move in and out.

 When you arrive at the new apartment use your cell phone to take pictures of everything, especially any points of damage, before moving in your furniture and boxes.